worthingtonlibraries/term_authoring_info/README.md

 Description
 -----------
-The Taxonomy Term Authoring Information module adds new fields (author, creation date) to a vocabulary, so authoring information can be recorded for each term.
+The Taxonomy Term Authoring Information module adds new fields (author, creation date) to a vocabulary, so authoring information can be saved for each term.
 The fields include a user entity reference field ("Authored by") and a date field ("Authored on"), both of which get automatically populated upon submission if the fields are left blank.